DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 2. High-Key Narrative Lighting – Aperture

-Aperture is another consistently dependable source for filmmaking information, and luckily for us, they have a tutorial on high key lighting for narrative productions.
+Aperture is another consistently dependable source for filmmaking information, and luckily for us, they have a tutorial on high-key lighting for narrative productions.
 Don’t let the title fool you, though.
 These fundamentals can be applied in a variety of settings.

-Practical lights are lights that you can see in frame.
+Practical lights are lights that you can see in the frame.
 This could be a lamp, a TV screen, or a fire.
 Oftentimes they do not function to light a space fully, but they can help make the lighting seem more realistic or add depth to the shot.

 3. High Key Portraits – Adorama

-Our third and final recommendation for a high-key lighting tutorial comes from the camera and gear supplier, Adorama.
+Our third and final recommendation for a high-key lighting tutorial comes from the camera and gear supplier Adorama.
 While this tutorial focuses on high-key lighting for photography, the principles remain the same.

-Adorama’s tutorial also some editing tips for achieving great high key results in photography.
+Adorama’s tutorial also some editing tips for achieving great high-key results in photography.
 Because this is done in Photoshop, it will not be directly applicable to film and video, but understanding the effects contrast, saturation, and sharpness can have on the result is helpful.